Last updated on 2024-10-01

 UOB automatically deducts UNI$ from cardholders' UNI$ account balance (if sufficient) as an annual fee waiver when it is time for annual fee payment.
 This is done without notice to the cardholder even though one can call up UOB and request for a fee waiver and a reinstatement of the missing UNI$.
 The annual fee waiver for the UOB Preferred Platinum Card is UNI$4,800 which is equivalent to 9,600 miles.
 This irritating practice of siphoning off your miles is a tad inconvenient to cardholders who pay close attention to their bills but quite painful for cardholders who have painstakingly spent at least $2,400 ((4,800/10)*2) to accumulate the miles.

 We have to answer this question with a resounding "Yes!"
 UOB Preferred Platinum Card is one of the only 2 cards in the market that award 4 air miles per $1 spend for contactless or mobile payments.
-Although UOB is clawing away this benefit by limiting 10X UNI$ to to Apple Pay / Google Pay / UOB Mighty from 22 May 2020, it remains to be seen if they will remove it entirely as they will still want to promote the use of UOB Mighty.
-The only other cards which continues to award 4 miles per $1 spend for all contactless payments with no restrictions is the HSBC Revolution Card which also caps 4 miles per $1 spend earn rate at $1,000 per month and the UOB Visa Signature Card which requires a minimum spend of $1,000 per month and caps 4 miles per $1 spend earn rate at $2,000 per month.
+Although UOB is clawing away this benefit by limiting 10X UNI$ to to Apple Pay / Google Pay / Samsung Pay from 22 May 2020, it remains to be seen if they will remove it entirely as this card has been around for a long time and is highly popular with cardholders.
+The only other card which continues to award 4 miles per $1 spend is the UOB Visa Signature Card which requires a minimum spend of $1,000 per month and caps 4 miles per $1 spend earn rate at $2,000 per month.
 Without these cards, miles chasers will be stuck with mileage credit cards that only earn at most 1.5 miles per $1 spend on general everyday spend (see Best Credit Cards for Miles).

-OCBC Rewards Card used to earn 4 air miles per $1 spend for mobile payments but found it unsustainable and dropped it in 2018.
+OCBC Rewards Card and HSBC Revolution Credit Card used to earn 4 air miles per $1 spend for mobile or contactless payments but found it unsustainable and dropped it in 2018 and 2024 respectively.
 We have a feeling that the many catches put in place by UOB actually help to make it sustainable for UOB to maintain the magical 4 miles per $1 earn rate.
 However as always, there is no guarantee that UOB will do that as they can change their offerings at little or no advance notice.